 When looking at 5-years intervals, patient survival (defined as time from the first liver transplantation until death) and graft survival (defined as time from the first liver transplantation until death or retransplantation) were dramatically improving over the first years of the Nordic liver transplantation programs (Figures 12 and 13).
-For the two last 5-year periods the survival is quite similar.
+For the last two 5-year periods the survival is quite similar.
 There are notable differences in the long-term patient and graft survival for different indications for transplantation (Figures 14, 15 and Table 7).
 The survival following retransplantation is reduced compared to the primary transplantation, this is particularly evident during the first months after the transplantation (Figure 16).
-Similar to the survival following the primary transplantation, the survival following retransplantation is markedly better in the recent time-periods compared to the start of the program.
-In an intention-to-treat analysis analysing survival from listing for transplantation, the survival is lower but encompasses all events following listing and gives an indication of the performance of the program (Figure 17)
+Similar to the survival following the primary transplantation, the survival following retransplantation is markedly better in the recent time periods compared to the start of the program (Figure 17)